cjcobb23/grpcRippledDesign/design/design.md

 or synchronize with the first flow in any way, and could potentially finish executing before the first flow finishes.

-There will be a handler for each grpc method, separate from the existing json handlers.
+There will be a handler for each gRPC method, separate from the existing json handlers.
 The handler will take in the protobuf object that represents the request, and return a protobuf object that represents the response.
 The protobuf object will be a member of a templated class `RPC::ContextGeneric<T>`, where T